Custom Bike - 6~8 weeks

 In the bike industry, gear inches are calculated the following way:

 As you can see in the sample below, a simple change of one tooth size on the cog or chain ring is all that is required to gear the bikes almost identically.
 Actually, in the sample below, the 650c wheel bike is geared higher than the 700c.
-Any shop worth dealing with is going to work with you to determine the right gear ratio for your riding style and strength at no charge anyway.
+Any shop worth dealing with is going to work with you to determine the right gear ratio for your riding style and strength anyway.
+If they don't, then call us.

 Here's a quick sample of a common road bike gearing for three different wheel sizes